Opposition slams Venezuela devaluation, shoppers fret

 But critics say the move is unlikely to contribute to a significant expansion of domestic industry because of the government's battle with the private sector, extensive price controls and sometimes uncompensated expropriations.

-The central bank president, finance minister, energy minister and other senior officials met on Saturday to inaugurate Venezuela's new currency authority that will supervise the changes starting on Wednesday.
+The central bank president, finance minister, energy minister and other senior officials met on Saturday to inaugurate Venezuela's new currency authority that will supervise the changes from Wednesday.

 "We have hard work ahead," Finance Minister Jorge Giordani said at the event, shown live on TV.

-Venezuela's heavily traded bonds are likely to rise on the devaluation, given the healthier picture for state coffers, which depend on oil exports for 90 percent of revenue.
+Venezuela's heavily-traded bonds are likely to rise on the devaluation, given the healthier picture for state coffers.

-(Additional reporting by Girish Gupta, Mario Naranjo and Deisy Buitrago; Editing by Daniel Wallis and Peter Cooney)
+(Additional reporting by Girish Gupta, Mario Naranjo and Deisy Buitrago; Editing by Daniel Wallis and Vicki Allen)